fsmosquito/FSMosquitoClient/README.md

  The client currently also accepts SimVars to be set via MQTT messages as well, this opens up some interesting possibilities for automation.

  TODO: System variables, invoking various SimConnect functions
- TODO: Add ability to change MQTT broker in UI

 ### Logs

 Currently the FSMosquitoClient creates log files located in the ./logs folder relative to where the FSMosquitoClient.exe is located.